nicschumann/set/README.md

 ##Geometric Formalism

-Instead of encoding points as locations, Set encodes points as ordered *n*-tuples of symbols, each of which varies over the Real numbers.
+Instead of encoding points as locations, Set encodes points as ordered *n*-tuples of symbols, each of which varies over the real numbers.
 The symbols in a point never change once the point is defined; their values may, as constraints are imposed and satisfied by the solver.

 Set uses a lightweight, inductive definition to introduce Geometry, as follows: